pLumbum82j/pLumbum82j/README.md

 ## Hello!
 My name is Ilya Smirnov.
-I am a beginner Java developer. 👋
+I am a Java developer. 👋

 Do you want to cooperate?
 Write me.
 #### My contacts: